warrenfalk/rust-strref/README.md

 impl MyStruct {

   // This is an example function that shows taking ownership of the string passed in
-  // it automatically handles passing in &'static str or Rc<String> or another Str pub fn add<S: IntoStr>(&mut self, value: S) {
+  // it automatically handles passing in &'static str or Arc<String> or another Str pub fn add<S: IntoStr>(&mut self, value: S) {
     //          ^^^^^^^ allows taking ownership inside the function let owned = value.into_str();     // <-- take ownership like this